7 Best Aeropress Accessories

 All of our best Aeropress accessories are worthy additions to your brewing arsenal.
 Whether you want to change your coffee style or make using the Aeropress more practical, there is one (or more) Aeropress accessory to meet your needs.

-Amazingly, you can buy the entire list for under $250!
+Amazingly, you can buy the entire list for around £250!
 But if you only have the budget for one item, the Home Grounds’ top pick is the Able Disk set.
 It’s small and affordable while adding greatly to the versatility of your coffee maker.

 The Aeropress Go is a smaller-capacity version of the Aeropress.
 It includes a travel mug that doubles as a carrying case.
 If you have an Aeropress Go, double-check the specifications on all these accessories because not all are compatible with the Go.
 For example, the Fellow Prismo only works with the original Aeropress.

-You can brew up to ten ounces of coffee with an Aeropress coffee maker, and it is a single serving if you use a standard coffee brewing ratio.
-Using a larger coffee-to-water ratio, you can dilute the ten ounces with hot water or milk to make three 8-ounce cups.
+You can brew up to 300 ml of coffee with an Aeropress coffee maker, and it is a single serving if you use a standard coffee brewing ratio.
+Using a larger coffee-to-water ratio, you can dilute the 300 ml with hot water or milk to make three 240 ml cups.

 The Aeropress inverted method is an alternative way to brew with your Aeropress (6).
 It flips the whole brewer upside down, so there is no way for water to leak through the paper filter before pressing the plunger.
 Unfortunately, the Aeropress isn’t very stable when balanced upside down, so this method can lead to messy spills.